Saturday July 10

-The goal of Camp Erin is to provide a supportive and caring environment for children and teens affected by the loss of a loved one.
-Fun, recreational activities are designed to help campers deal with their grief and develop coping skills.
+To provide a supportive and caring environment for children and teens affected by the loss of a loved one.

-Through an initial grant from The Moyer Foundation, generous donations from the community and volunteers, Camp Erin is FREE to all campers.
+Through a grant from Eluna and generous donations from the community, Camp Erin is FREE to all campers!

 Camp Erin is named in memory of Erin Metcalf, who developed liver cancer at the age of 15.